Welcome to Yale's Perception & Cognition Lab!

 P&C Lab: Postdoctoral Fellow (2002-2005)

 While in the lab from 2002 to 2005, Steve made discoveries about visual awareness, motion-induced blindness, and object persistence -- studying both infants and adults.
-We miss him now that he's at Duke, though Brian is also happy to be free of Steve's strict ban on using obscure latin phrases in papers.
+We miss him, though Brian is also happy to be free of Steve's strict ban on the use of obscure latin phrases in papers.

 George Alvarez (Harvard University)